gottacatchenall/thesis_proposal/README.md

 of observing an interaction between species in order to aid in the design of samples of ecological interactions across space, and to provide a null expectation of the false-negative probability for a dataset of a given size.
-Further it then proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given a fixed number of total of observations and the distributions of each species.
+Further, it then proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given a fixed number of total of observations and the distributions of each species.
 This